The Wishful Thinkers

-The Wishful Thinkers (Los ilusos) is a 2013 Spanish independent film directed and written by Jonás Trueba.
+The Wishful Thinkers (Los ilusos) is a 2013 Spanish independent drama film directed and written by Jonás Trueba.
 It is shot in black and white.
 The cast features Francesco Carril, Aura Garrido, Vito Sanz, Mikele Urroz, Isabelle Stoffel, and Luis Miguel Madrid.

 Plot

 The plot follows the experiences of a group of film lovers living in Madrid.

 Cast

 Production

 Footage for the film was shot from November 2011 to June 2012.
-The film was shot in Madrid in black and white and 16 mm.
+The film was shot in Madrid in black and white on 16 mm.
 The Madrid's Plaza Mayor features in the film.

 Release

 The film premiered on 12 April 2013.
 It did not have a conventional theatrical release, but it was self-distributed, with screenings in specialised theatres and film archives, in presence of the director.

 Reception

 Jonathan Holland of The Hollywood Reporter summed up the film in a bottom line as "an engaging, free-rolling and faux-shambolic 16mm homage to lives lived for film far beyond the outer reaches of the film industry".

 Jordi Costa of Fotogramas rated the film 3 out of 5 stars, praising its stylistic bet as an standout while warning that the film's self-absorbed nature may work against it.

 Andrea G. Bermejo of Cinemanía rated it 4½ out of 5 stars, concluding that Trueba found his own Antoine Doinel in Francesco Carril.

 Jordi Costa of El País, considered that Trueba advances his discourse and manners in relation to his debut film, yet [the director] essentially remains the same, also underscoring that he "has not made a film: he has gone out to look for one and what he has found is valuable".